phreeza/manuscript_axon_potentials/doc/manuscript.md

 activity.-->

 To understand the contributions related to individual spikes, we next turned our attention to the high-frequency range.
-We calculated the Multi-Unit Activity (MUA) of the response (see Methods), which reflects the high-frequency (>1kHz) components of the response, and is thought to reflect spiking activity in extracellular recordings.
+We calculated the multi-unit activity (MUA) of the response (see Methods), which reflects the high-frequency (>1kHz) components of the response, and is thought to reflect spiking activity in extracellular recordings.
 The MUA did not show a double-lobe, but rather appeared like an ellipsoid centered at the projection zone ([@fig:bigtree]D).